KDCinfo/dataflow/data_clump_flow_app/README.md

   - Any open Data Clump Flow apps in other open tabs can't change the currently active storage.
 - Added cross-tab add/edit/delete protection when an active storage is deleted in another open tab.

+> 2025-03

+- Added ability to delete any non-left-linked cells.
+  - It used to only allow the last-added clump to be deleted.
+- Added ability to add or move cells under any cell in a column.
+  - It used to only add new cells to the bottom of a selected column.
+- Added ability to move 'linked to left' links (e.g. move cells; same as above).
+- ~~Add ability to unlink.~~ N/A (Can now switch between 'above' and 'left' links.)
+- Added an auto-backup/restore feature (basically an "undo" that overwrites 'clumpList' with a backup).
+- Bug fixes.
+- Added a one-time alert with a note to export all storage flows.

 _